College Application Booster® Camp: Complete your college essay in just 5 days with expert guidance.

 Please select one of the five essay prompts listed below to fulfill the writing requirement and respond in about 250 words.

-Having the option to choose between one of five prompts allows you to be strategic about which aspects of your personality or interests to highlight.
-As you choose which prompt you’d like to respond to, consider what you’ll convey about yourself through both the prompt you’ve chosen and how you respond to it.
+With five prompts to choose from, you should be strategic about which aspects of your personality or interests you want to highlight.
+As you select a prompt, consider what you want to convey about yourself through both the prompt you’ve chosen and how you respond to it.
 Though all five of the prompts require both reflective and anecdote-based writing, some are more abstract than others.
-Prompts two and five, for instance, may compel you to get a bit more personal, prompts one and four may require you to lean more on storytelling, while prompt three asks for a nice balance between meaningful vulnerability and concrete detail.
+Prompts two and five, for instance, invite you to get a bit more introspective, prompts one and four require you to lean more on storytelling, while prompt three asks for a nice balance between meaningful vulnerability and concrete detail.

 Be sure to play to your strengths in the selection process.
-It’s not a bad idea to reflect on the anecdotes, topics, values and traits you feel most confident about addressing before choosing which prompt you want to answer—match the prompt to your area of greatest comfort, skill and fluency in writing, rather than the other way around!
+It’s not a bad idea to reflect on the anecdotes, topics, values and traits you feel most confident about addressing before choosing which prompt you want to answer—match the prompt to your area of greatest comfort, skill and fluency in writing.
 To truly put your best foot forward, you should avoid forcing your ideas into a prompt that doesn’t feel intuitive and focus instead on weaving a thoughtful response to the prompt that feels “right.”

 Prompt One: St. Augustine states that well-being is “not concerned with myself alone, but with my neighbor’s good as well.”
 How have you advocated for equity and justice in your communities?